Luis Perez (American football): Southwestern College

-Perez walked on at Southwestern College in his hometown of Chula Vista with no high school film and no experience at high school level.
-He was recommended to switch positions but ignored it, instead opting to start as the 9th of 9 quarterbacks on the depth chart for the Jaguars, but eventually became the starter due to injuries and transfers of other players, earning the 2nd spot on the depth chart during the fall camp of 2013.
+After training himself in quarterback fundamentals by watching YouTube videos, Perez walked on as a football player at Southwestern College in his hometown of Chula Vista with no experience at the high school varsity level.
+He was recommended to switch positions but ignored it, instead opting to start as the 9th of 9 quarterbacks on the depth chart for the Jaguars, but eventually became the starter due to injuries and transfers of other players, earning the second spot on the depth chart during the fall camp of 2013.
 At the third week of Southwestern's 2013 season, the starter was injured, leading to Perez's debut for the team against Los Angeles Pierce College, throwing for 250 yards, two touchdown passes and one rushing touchdown, leading the team to a win.
 He played roughly half the season before injuring his leg.
 He started again the next season and led the Jaguars to a conference title and all conference honors throwing for 280 in 3 or more games and his best game of the season being against San Bernardino, throwing for 299 yards and 3 touchdowns on 31–44 attempts.